Yulia Tsvetkova: Biography

 Tsvetkova’s mother, Anna Leonidovna Khodyreva, was born and raised in the city of Kirov.
 Khodyreva is a teacher by training, and also studied set design.
 She worked as a director’s assistant at the National Theatre for many years.
 Khodyreva founded the first early childhood education center in Komsomolsk-on-Amur in 1996.

 From a young age, Tsvetkova was engaged in creative endeavors.
-By the age of thirteen she had her first solo exhibition at the Komsomolk-on-Amur modern art gallery.
-For several years she hosted “Amur Stars,” a youth program on the local television channel.
+By the age of thirteen she had her first solo exhibition at the Komsomolsk-on-Amur modern art gallery.
+For several years she hosted "Amur Stars," a youth program on the local television channel.
 She was designated as one of the gifted children of the Khabarovsk Territory.

 At the age of 15, Tsvetkova left school with dreams of becoming a choreographer.
 She moved to Moscow at the age of 17, where she trained at a variety of dance schools, studying modern dance.
 Later, she studied martial arts and parkour.
 She received her ADAPT coaching certification from the London-based Parkour Generations, but was forced to end her sporting career due to injury.

-Tsvetkova began studying direction and screenwriting at the London Film School, but due to personal reasons was forced to leave her studies and return to her hometown of Komsomolsk-on-Amur.
+Tsvetkova began studying direction and screenwriting at the London Film School, but for personal reasons was forced to leave her studies and return to her hometown of Komsomolsk-on-Amur.

 Between 2013 and 2017 she conducted English, theatre, and dance classes for children.